 Home activity is any business run by the resident of a property.
-The business must comply with strict guidelines set out in the Development Regulations 2008.
-It must not have any detrimental affects on the local area at any time.
+The business must comply with strict guidelines set out in the Planning, Development and Infrastructure Regulations 2017.
+It must not have any detrimental effects on the local area at any time.

 home activity means a use of a site by a person resident on the site—